On Regularizability and its Application to Online Control of Unstable LTI Systems: Acknowledgment

-\begin{IEEEbiography}[{ }]{Mehran Mesbahi} (F'15) received the Ph.D. degree from the University of Southern California, Los Angeles, in 1996.
+Her research interests are data-driven control, Vision-based Navigation and Stochastic planning.
+She is also interested in the applications of these areas to robotics and aerospace systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mehran Mesbahi} (F'15) received his Ph.D. from the University of Southern California, Los Angeles, in 1996.
 He was a member of the Guidance, Navigation, and Analysis group at JPL from 1996-2000 and an Assistant Professor of Aerospace Engineering and Mechanics at the University of Minnesota from 2000-2002.
-He is currently a Professor of Aeronautics and Astronautics, Adjunct Professor of Mathematics, and Executive Director of Joint Center for Aerospace Technology Innovation at the University of Washington.
+He is currently a Professor of Aeronautics and Astronautics, Adjunct Professor of Electrical and Computer Engineering and Mathematics, and Executive Director of Joint Center for Aerospace Technology Innovation at the University of Washington.
 He was the recipient of NSF CAREER Award in 2001, NASA Space Act Award in 2004, UW Distinguished Teaching Award in 2005, and UW College of Engineering Innovator Award for Teaching in 2008.

 His research interests are distributed and networked aerospace systems, systems and control theory, and learning. \end{IEEEbiography}